 If you are charged with child pornography, you could be facing both state and federal felony charges with penalties of long prison sentences and fines.
 This is not a time to try to go it alone in the criminal justice system.
-You need to contact an experienced criminal defense attorney immediately who understands the complexities of both state and federal child pornography charges and the defenses to these charges to help you achieve the best outcome in your criminal case.
+You need to immediately contact an experienced Fairfax child pornography attorney who understands the complexities of both state and federal child pornography charges and the defenses to these charges to help you achieve the best outcome in your criminal case.

 What Is Child Pornography?

 Virginia law defines child pornography as sexually explicit material that is visual and that utilizes a minor or has an identifiable minor as the subject.
 At the time of the depiction, the child must be a minor, which is defined as under 18 years old, and an actual person.
 Visual material is liberally defined to include photographs, sculptures, movies, digital depictions—such as images or videos on a computer or other digital devices—and undeveloped film.
 Sexually explicit material can include the following:

 - Sexual conduct

 What Charges of Child Pornography Could You Face?